replicatedhq/replicated-field-labs/instruqt/avoiding-installation-pitfalls/01-working-with-preflight-checks/assignment.md

 Getting Started
 ===============

-Let's start by creating a new file for our preflight checks using the Kubernetes cluster version example above.
+Let's start by creating a new file for a simple set of  preflight checks in our home directory. using the Kubernetes cluster version example above.
 Click on the "Manifest Editor" tab and create a new file named `slackernews-preflights.yaml`.